gjermundgaraba/bjaanes.github.io/_posts/2015-10-18-learning-web-dev-series-part-6-projects-projects-projects.md

 Since Extreme Results was an Angular app, I decided that my next projects needed to be something else, so I have used Meteor.js and React.
 Mostly just to learn something new and get some new perspectives on web development.
 And for fun, of course.

-I won&#8217;t explain that much about Meteor or React, because I wrote about those front end frameworks/libraries in a recent &#8220;Picks of The Month&#8221;:
+I won't explain that much about Meteor or React, because I wrote about those front end frameworks/libraries in a recent "Picks of The Month":

 <a href="http://gjermundbjaanes.com/picks-of-the-month-september-2015/" target="_blank">Picks of the month – September 2015</a>